Harvard Medical School: History

-Harvard Medical School was founded on September 19, 1782, after President Joseph Willard presented a report with plans for a medical school to the President and Fellows of Harvard College.
-The founding faculty members of Harvard Medical School were John Warren, Aaron Dexter, and Benjamin Waterhouse, a graduate of the University of Edinburgh Medical School.
-It is the third-oldest medical school in the United States, founded after the Perelman School of Medicine at the University of Pennsylvania and Columbia University Vagelos College of Physicians and Surgeons.
+Harvard Medical School was founded on September 19, 1782, on the initiative of Harvard President Joseph Willard.
+The founding faculty were John Warren, Aaron Dexter, and Benjamin Waterhouse.
+It is the third-oldest medical school in the United States, after the Perelman School of Medicine at the University of Pennsylvania and Columbia University College of Physicians and Surgeons.

-Lectures were first held in the basement of Harvard Hall and then later in Holden Chapel.
+Lectures were first held in the basement of Harvard Hall, then in Holden Chapel.
 Students paid no tuition but purchased tickets to five or six daily lectures.
 The first two students graduated in 1788.

-In the following century, the medical school moved locations several times due to changing clinical relationships, a function of the fact that Harvard Medical School does not directly own or operate a teaching hospital.
+In the following century, the school moved locations several times due to changing clinical relationships, a function of the fact that Harvard Medical School does not directly own or operate a teaching hospital.
 In 1810, the school moved to Boston at what is now downtown Washington Street.
 In 1816, the school was moved to Mason Street and was called the Massachusetts Medical College of Harvard University in recognition of a gift from the Great and General Court of Massachusetts.
 In 1847, the school was moved to Grove Street to be closer to Massachusetts General Hospital.
 In 1883, the school was relocated to Copley Square.
-Prior to this move, Charles William Eliot became Harvard's president in 1869 and found the medical school in the worst condition of any part of the university.
+Before this move, Charles William Eliot became Harvard's president in 1869, and found the medical school in the worst condition of any part of the university.
 He instituted drastic reforms that raised admissions standards, instituted a formal degree program, and defined HMS as a professional school within Harvard University that laid the groundwork for its transformation into one of the leading medical schools in the world.

-In 1906, the medical school moved to its current location in the Longwood Medical and Academic Area.
-The Longwood campus's five original marble-faced buildings of the quadrangle still remain in use today.
+In 1906, the school moved to its present location in the Longwood Medical and Academic Area.

 Innovations

-Harvard Medical School postdoctoral trainees and faculty have been associated with a number of important medical and public health innovations:
+Harvard Medical School postdoctoral trainees and faculty have been associated with several important medical and public health innovations: